-Best living room paint colors to transform your space in 2022
+Best living room paint colors to transform your space in 2023

 Experts reveal the best living room paint colors to update your home and complement your living room design this season

-Interior designers and color experts share their recommendations for the best living room paint colors that are both stylish and on-trend for 2022 and will give your space a fresh update this season.
+Interior designers and color experts share their recommendations for the best living room paint colors that are both stylish and on-trend for 2023 and will give your space a fresh update this season.

-Best living room paint colors of 2022
+Best living room paint colors of 2023

 1. Calming green

-Over recent years there’s been a big move towards relaxed and restful living room schemes that are a sanctuary of tonal greens, leafy prints, and soft and soothing textiles.
-Sage green is currently the biggest color trend of all the green shades.
-It’s all part of the biophilic trend that sees interiors connected with nature and choosing a mix of calming chalky green paint colors will help create the perfect tranquil backdrop that can be the basis for a chilled living room scheme.
+The popularity of green is all part of the biophilic trend that sees interiors connected with nature and choosing a mix of calming chalky green paint colors will help create the perfect tranquil backdrop that can be the basis for a chilled living room scheme.

-Ultra Spec 500 Flat emulsion / $64.87 per 1 US Gallon / £55 per 3.79L: As Benjamin Moore's 'Color of the Year 2022' this sage green is a perfect choice for a calming living room scheme.
+Ultra Spec 500 Flat emulsion | $124 per 1 US Gallon / £100 per 3.79L: As Benjamin Moore's 'Color of the Year 2022' this sage green has become a perfect choice for a calming living room scheme.
 Inspired by the stem of a flower, this gentle shade of sage is ideal to anchor and uplift living rooms without overpowering them with intense pigment.

-Estate Emulsion / $65.84 / £56 per 2.5L: Farrow & Ball's cheerful shade of Breakfast Room Green, No.81 is slightly more lively than a sage green, but muted enough to hold the same soothing qualities.
+Estate Emulsion | $65 / £54.50 per 2.5L: Farrow & Ball's cheerful shade of Breakfast Room Green, No.81 is slightly more lively than sage green, but muted enough to hold the same soothing qualities.
 The name is taken from east-facing rooms designed for breakfast, implying this green is made to be seen at its best in natural daylight.

 2. Uplifting pink

-"Pink is perfect for a living room where you want a look that is joyful and uplifting," says Marianne Shilingford (opens in new tab), Creative Director at Dulux.
+"Pink is perfect for a living room where you want a look that is joyful and uplifting," says Marianne Shilingford, Creative Director at Dulux.
 "Pink can be a bit cheeky, but it's ultimately warm and super relaxed.
 It captures a sense of gentle fun and is perfect for warming up north-facing rooms where soft pale shades with just a hint of apricot look amazing teamed with lots of houseplants and verdant green accessories."

 "Punchy petal pink shades are perfect for a contemporary look with a bit of energy but if you prefer a gentler vibe that will make you smile rather than giggle, calm it down with blush pink, warm nudes, or soft powder pink."